Andynoid/BECE-report/Report.md

 ## Zian Zhan
 ## 2020/01/03

 Stakeholder theory claims that the business needs to consider the interests of stakeholders, where the stakeholders are person or groups that can be affected by the firm.
-Since the Edward Freeman and his book *Strategic management*, stakeholder theory has attracted the attention of many acedemics in philosophy, strategy business mangement
+Since the Edward Freeman and his book *Strategic management*, stakeholder theory has attracted the attention of many academics in philosophy, corporate strategy, and business management.
+The theory itself is still developing and
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTg3MTE1NjYyXX0=
+eyJoaXN0b3J5IjpbMjM5NjE1MjgwXX0=
 -->